Scientific: Berberis trifoliata (also known as Mahonia trifoliata)

 Family: Berberidaceae

-Origin: Southwest North America desert to grassland transitions zones between 3,000' and 7,000' elevation
+Origin: Southwest North America deserts into grassland transitions zones between 3,000 and 7,000 feet elevation.

 Hardiness zones